elastic/elasticsearch-docker/README.md

    Also ensure `bootstrap.memory_lock` is set to `true` as explained in the [Elasticsearch Docs](https://www.elastic.co/guide/en/elasticsearch/reference/5.0/setup-configuration-memory.html#mlockall).
 This can be achieved as shown in 1. e.g. by setting the env var `-e "bootstrap.memory_lock=true"`.

-3. Define [discovery.zen.minimum_master_nodes](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-discovery-zen.html) based on your requirements
+3. Define [discovery.zen.minimum_master_nodes](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-discovery-zen.html) based on your requirements.

 4. The image [exposes](https://docs.docker.com/engine/reference/builder/#/expose) ports 9200 and 9300.
 For clusters it is recommended to randomize the listening ports with `--publish-all`, unless you are pinning one container per host